Lukasye/ds_project_ws2223_group3/README.md

 <b>15.01.2023:</b> Supplementary coding for gms and gts.
 Tested reliable ordered  multicast.
 Various bugs fixed.<br>
 <b>16.01.2023:</b> merge some of the functions.
 Try to implement byzantine agreement part.
 Add return value function for the remote method invocation and add new multicast send wit response messages.<br>
 ![broadcast](img/failure_in_middle_bid.png) <br>
-<b>18.01.2023:</b> I am soooo stupid.
-Until today's lecture i realized that the multicast that i've used is group_unicast.
+<b>18.01.2023:</b> I am soooo stupid.😡 Until today's lecture i realized that the multicast that I've used is group_unicast.
 So, I corrected it.
 Now we have the right one.
 And updated the RMI methode to and add some comments.<br>
 <b>23.01.2023:</b> Refine election code.
-Move all the MAIN_SERVER part into the gms to seperate the usages.
+Move all the MAIN_SERVER part into the gms to separate the usages.
 Debugging.
 Tested multi failure possibilities and enable some degrees of failure management.<br>
-<b>24.01.2023:</b> first time test on 4-server 4-client(and 4-server 8 client) situation and multiple mashine.
+<b>24.01.2023:</b> first time test on 4-server 4-client(and 4-server 8 client) situation and multiple machine.
 Not very good.
 Deliver a few bugs and did some code optimizations.<br>
+<b>24.01.2023:</b> dealt with the problem that the sequence synchronize problem for later joined processes.<br>
 ### TODO<br>
 1. election failure model
 2. error handling (extremely important). especially udp_send() function
 3. number of clients/servers update function (currently not important)
 4. bugs fix!!!!!!!!
 5. comment!!!!
-6. BIG PROBLEM: I don't know how to add emoji in markdown!!
+6. ~~BIG PROBLEM: I don't know how to add emoji in markdown!!~~